 There are two basic types of custody in Virginia.
 Legal Custody describes who has a say in the major life decision for the child, while Physical Custody refers to who physically has the children at a given point in time.
 Either type of custody may be split equally or unequally in some kind of joint or sole custody arrangement.
 If you are given a schedule of weekday or weekend time with the child, then you have Visitation.

 A final custody order addressing legal and physical custody and visitation can be worked out through a contested court hearing with witnesses and evidence, or it can be worked out through skillful negotiation and compromise.
-A good Child Custody Lawyer Arlington, VA is comfortable in either situation.
+A good Child Custody Lawyer is comfortable in either situation.
 If the only option is to put on a case, a Child Custody Lawyer Arlington, VA will demonstrate to the Judge why custody with his client is in the best interests of the child.
-If, on the other hand, the mother and father can work together to settle the case, a Child Custody Lawyer Arlington, VA will negotiate the best possible terms for his client so that the client stays out of court and is able to move forward in the child’s best interest.
+If, on the other hand, the mother and father can work together to settle the case, an Arlington, VA Child Custody Lawyer will negotiate the best possible terms for his client so that the client stays out of court and is able to move forward in the child’s best interest.

 Tips for Sharing Custody of Your Child